17011775/XAI606_ngkim/README.md

   - 30 utterances per emotion
   - Total of 150 utterances per speaker (30 x 5 emotions)
 - Overall total: 1,500 utterances (150 x 10 speakers)
-- Only input text and reference style audio provided for testing

 The specific utterance ranges for each set are: